edwinksl/ZotPlus.github.io/better-bibtex/cayw.md

 ### Picking references

-Download [zotpick.app](zotpick.zip), and configure Scrivener to call this as your bibliography command (cmd-Y).
+Download [zotpick-mmd.app](zotpick-mmd.zip) for MultiMarkdown or [zotpick-pandoc.app](zotpick-pandoc.zip) for Pandoc-Markdown, and configure Scrivener to call this as your bibliography command (cmd-Y).
-Before first use, double-click `zotpick.app`, and make sure you see no complaints from the security manager.
+Before first use, double-click `zotpick-mmd.app` or `zotpick-pandoc.app`, and make sure you see no complaints from the security manager.

 ### Setting up Pandoc